 Salary Range and Outlook

-The average salary for a nurse educator is $78,242 (assistant professor), but compensation depends greatly on how much clinical and teaching experience you have and where you teach.
+The average salary for a nurse educator is $75,176, but compensation depends greatly on the amount of clinical and teaching experience a nurse educator has and the location of the job.
 In addition, educators who work only during the academic year are paid their annual salary over those nine months.
 Summer teaching is often compensated separately.

 Salaries rise for nurse educators who complete a doctorate and for those who assume administrative or leadership responsibilities in the school.
 Many nurse educators also earn extra pay by caring for patients.